SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 You create an instance of an actor using the same initializer syntax as structures and classes.
-When you access a property or method of an actor, you use ``await`` to mark the potential suspension point --- for example:
+When you access a property or method of an actor, you use ``await`` to mark the potential suspension point.
+For example:

 ::